“This is a transporting exercise. When I come here, I don’t have Parkinson’s” – Joel Marsh

 ALYCE MAURER obtained her B.F.A and M.A in Ballet from the University of Cincinnati – College Conservatory of Music and danced professionally with the Cincinnati Ballet Company.

-Berkeley Ballet Theater’s Dance for PD® faculty also leads classes in San Francisco twice a month in association with PDSF Network, an organization that creates opportunities that engage, empower, and encourage the physical and emotional well-being of the PD Community.
+Berkeley Ballet Theater’s Dance for PD® faculty also leads weekly classes in San Francisco in association with PDSF Network, an organization that creates opportunities that engage, empower, and encourage the physical and emotional well-being of the PD Community.
 For information about those classes, contact PDSFNetwork@gmail.com or 415-285-7377.

 · Move Your Arm Like A Swan by Carrie A. Butt